whodo - who is doing what

 /usr/sbin/whodo [-h] [-l] [user]

-The whodo command produces formatted and dated output from information in the /var/adm/utmpx and /proc/pid files.
+The whodo command produces formatted and timestamped output from information in the /var/adm/utmpx and /proc/pid/psinfo files.

 The display is headed by the date, time, and machine name.
 For each user logged in, device name, user-ID and login time is shown, followed by a list of active processes associated with the user-ID.
 The list includes the device name, process-ID, CPU minutes and seconds used, and process name.